nimh-dsst/dsst-etl/README.md

 ### Database Maintenance

-The shared database is deployed using Opentofu (see the terraform directory).
+The shared database is deployed using OpenTofu (see the terraform directory).

 A connection example (adding db password and address as required):